 For information about different service and financial models and promotional materials visit the School Breakfast Resources webpage.

 National School Breakfast Week (NSBW) - March 4-8, 2024

 Mark your calendar for this year's National School Breakfast Week, March 4-8, 2024!
 This year we want to celebrate our School Breakfast Champions!
 Check out our National School Breakfast Week webpage for more information.

 Severe Need Breakfast

 A school is eligible for severe need reimbursement if 40% or more of the student lunches served at the school in the second preceding school year were served free or at a reduced price.
 Severe need payment is made on an individual school building basis.
-Regulations required documentation of eligibility to be maintained on file by the school agency for periodic review.
-Severe Need Breakfast request submission and approval is now part of the DPI-SNT annual online contract renewal.
+Regulations require documentation of eligibility to be maintained on file by the school agency for periodic review.
+Severe Need Breakfast request submission and approval is now part of the DPI SNT annual online contract renewal.

 School Breakfast Statistics

 Visit the Program Statistics page for various data reports relating to the School Breakfast Program.